MarcoDaniels/environment-decoder/README.md

 > A decoder for the `process.env`

-`environment-decoder` allows you to define an "interface" for the environment variables you need for your application and validates them.
+With `environment-decoder` you define a decoder for your environment variable names, and their corresponded types.

 This library took a big inspiration from typescript-json-decoder, the main differences are that `process.env` is just a record type (no need to nested decode)